50 States, 7 continents & World Marathon Majors – Roy Pirrung

 “After finishing, each took a celebratory drink and went our separate ways.
 I have not seen or heard from Joe, since.”

 Now Roy has completed a race in 32 US states and the federal district of Washington D.C., and 3 of the 6 Marathon Majors, in New York, Chicago and in Boston.

 “Berlin, London and Tokyo are difficult to get into, but I’ll do what I need to and get them done,” Roy says.
-Registration for Tokyo 2020 is already closed so it will take at least until 2021 before Roy can finish his global project.
+Registration for Tokyo 2020 was already closed and then Corona hit so it will take a while before Roy can finish his global project.

 To complete the 7 continents he has to run a race in Antarctica and Oceania.

 In April 2015, he completed his 1,000th race at the 119th Boston Marathon, and celebrated by running the course a second time that day.